 It is possible to add additional arguments to the end of the command.

 The ODM project folder is the directory that includes the input images (in a folder /images) and where the output products will be written.
 It is recommended to have this directory in your project's scratch-folder.
-The .sif file in the command is the actual container.

 Here is an example.
 For this to work, the odm_project folder needs to exist and inside it needs to be a folder called images that has all the input images.